Courageous Citizens 2018: Meet the 31 Research & Development Grantees

 Adriana Radu – UNPROTECTED [Romania]

-With her website and YouTube channel SEX vs. THE STORK, Adriana Radu steps into the realm Romanian governments and school have neglected: sexuality education.
-“Romania has the second highest adolescent fertility rate and the highest syphilis and HIV incidences in 15 to 24 youth in the EU.”
+With her website and YouTube channel SEX vs. THE STORK, Adriana Radu steps into the realm Romanian governments and the school have neglected: sexuality education.
+“Romania has the second-highest adolescent fertility rate and the highest syphilis and HIV incidences in 15 to 24 youth in the EU.”
 Since online projects do not reach all youngsters, UNPROTECTED will be an offline project.
 In collaboration with Animact – a local theatre organisation in Targu Mures – and other third parties, a play will be developed.
 The play will ‘tour’ the country, and aims to attract policymakers, teachers and parents to facilitate the conveying of the wishes of young people to parents and the authorities.

 Sarah Story – The First Six Months – Our Welcome to Europe [United Kingdom]

 Their idea will be implemented by the Refugee Info Bus.
 Their mission is simple: Operating at the frontlines of Europe’s ongoing refugee crisis, they provide refugees in Europe with Wifi, technology, a human rights education, legal information and together they produce collaborative journalism for advocacy purposes.
 The First Six Months – Our Welcome to Europe will create a series of informational videos, a documentary and written report, led by a team of three refugee volunteers, who will have just arrived as asylum seekers in Greece, the UK and Germany.

 Duygu Toprak – ORTAKLAŞA: Commoning the city [Turkey]